veronica-morales/Disney_ETL/README.md

 Import pandas to create dataframes and start data cleaning process.
 For the data cleanup, this includes checking for any NaN and negative values, and replacing them with the value of 0.
 I will need to repeat this process for each individual ride dataframe.
 As part of the data cleaning process, I will also need to rename column titles.

 ## Load
 Load dataframes to Postgres SQL.
 Ensure psycopg2-binary is installed, if not, pip install.
-Create two separate databases in SQL: "magic_kingdom" which will include two tables, and "hollywood_studios" which will include 3 tables.
+Create two separate databases in SQL: "magic_kingdom" which will include two tables, and "hollywood_studios" which will include three tables.
 Copy and save schemas in jupyter notebook.

 # Sources